harshalstomp/PassCliq/README.md

 ## Objective

-I was finding a hard time to manage all my gaming and other services credentials.
+I was finding a hard time to manage all my gaming and other service credentials.
 The sole purpose of this application was to make credential management easy.
 I will be using this application to store all my drive, placement and gaming credentials.
 It is recommended to always have a backup of the vault file, so that in the case of a hard drive or OS failure the credentials are safe.
 Good luck using it :smile:

 ![__GIF__](https://github.com/harshalstomp/PassCliq/blob/master/Screenshots/PassCliq.gif)